Funny or Die's Erin Gibson & Bryan Safi on New TV Land Show 'Throwing Shade'

 EG: Have you ever thought about seriously running for office?

 BS: I don’t know.
 I think it’s great when people do.
-Once you become a Senator or certainly the President or anything like that, seventy percent of your money and time is spent on re-election.
+Once you become a senator or certainly the president or anything like that, 70 percent of your money and time is spent on re-election.
 I just think there are more efficient ways to get things done.
 Especially if you’re not called to it.
 I’m called to this.

 EG: I’ve been gray since I was 24 so I’m ready for it.
 There will be no time lapse photography for me in the White House.
 I’ll look the same since day one.